yusnof/lab1/README.md

-# DIT952-lab1
+# oopd-gu-chalmers Lab 1
-Laboration 1 till Objekt-orienterad Programmering och Design 2019 (DIT953).
+Lab assignment 1 in the course Object-oriented Programming and Design, GU/Chalmers

-Se Canvas för instruktioner.
+See Canvas for instructions.